Savvy investor: stocks or bonds

 In contrast, if you’re about to retire, or even in retirement, you may not want the risk associated with stocks when you are going to be relying on your investment funds very soon.
 In this case, bonds may be more useful as they will generate returns that are both more consistent and more reliable than stocks.
 There are also certain tax benefits associated with bond income, but that’s for another time.

 Having said that, you can always mix both stocks and bonds in your investment portfolio (keep things interesting!).
 The decision to do so depends on your investment horizon, risk tolerance, and financial goals.
 A great starting point is to know where you stand today.
-Our free financial assessment does just that, it summarizes your personal finance life and highlights areas that need attention.
+Our free Zoe financial wellness score does just that, it summarizes your personal finance life and highlights areas that need attention.

 * SpaceX is used for illustration purposes only.
 This does not constitute an endorsement to buy or sell the stock of the company.

 **The S&P 500 index represents “U.S. Stocks” while the U.S. Barclays Aggregate Index represents “U.S bonds”.

 *All investing is subject to risk, including the possible loss of the money you invest.

 **The projections or other information generated by Zoe Financial, Inc. regarding the likelihood of various investment outcomes are hypothetical in nature, do not reflect actual investment results, and are not guarantees of future results.*All investing is subject to risk, including the possible loss of the money you invest. **The projections or other information generated by Zoe Financial, Inc. regarding the likelihood of various investment outcomes are hypothetical in nature, do not reflect actual investment results, and are not guarantees of future results.